nssteinbrenner/macspooferd/README.md

 - -e/--ending - Changes only the last three octects, keeping the current OUI.
 - -a/--another - Selects a random OUI from the same vendor as the current.
 - -r/--random - Sets a fully random MAC address.
-- -l/--list - Prints all known vendors.
+- -p/--print - Prints all known vendors.
 Recommend piping the output or grepping it, as the file is large.
 - -d/--daemonize - Run as a daemon.
 - -o/--original - Sets MAC address to original and exit.
+- -l/--local - Sets the Locally Administered Address bit in the MAC address.
+Must be used with -r/--random

 On first run, it will create the /etc/macspooferd directory.
 Inside it will store the interfaces present on the system, along with their MAC address, whether the MAC address is the original or not, as well as the original MAC address.
 It is stored in JSON format.